gsaldutti/NICE-ACTIMIZE/README.md

 ![nice shapshot](https://user-images.githubusercontent.com/9448001/143779131-3c3fdbb2-bd42-4dc3-b8df-dc1433150ca1.JPG)

-### Below is a 5 year chart of NICE compared to the DOW, S&P 500 and NASDAQ, NICE outperformed all of the Indices.
-The 5 year total return of an investment of 1000 shares of NICE is 4,184.83% or an annual ROI of 112.02%
+### Below is a 5 year chart of NICE compared to the DOW, S&P 500 and NASDAQ.
+NICE outperformed all of the Indices.
+The 5 year total return of an investment of 1000 shares of NICE is 4,184.83% or an annual ROI of 112.02%.

 ![roi NICE](https://user-images.githubusercontent.com/9448001/143781948-3053032a-bd6f-484d-8e90-e4fd6166d048.JPG)